frc1675/brownbook/contributing/github-guide.md

 Click around, make sure your changes look as you like and that all images and links work correctly.

 #### Iterate your changes
-Continue through the change, stage, commit, push, check steps until you are happy with your content.
+Continue through the change, preview, commit, push, check steps until you are happy with your content.
 Make sure it meets the [brownbook standards](./standards.md)!

 #### Make a pull request